Best Broker for German Investors

 • No options or futures trading.

-Bottom line: If you make more than ~5 manual trades per month, want a broader ETF universe, or value a desktop platform for portfolio analysis, Scalable Capital PRIME+ pays for itself quickly.
-If you only run a Sparplan, Trade Republic is cheaper.
+Bottom line: If you make more than roughly 5 manual trades per month, want a broader ETF universe, or value a desktop platform for portfolio analysis, Scalable Capital PRIME+ pays for itself quickly.
+If you only run a Sparplan, Trade Republic or Smartbroker+ is cheaper.

 Interactive Brokers — best for multi-currency and advanced investors

 IBKR is the professional-grade option for German investors who have outgrown the neobroker world.
-It offers access to stocks, ETFs, options, bonds, and forex across 150 markets — all from one account.
-The trade-off is that it does not fit German retail investor workflows out of the box.
+It offers access to stocks, ETFs, options, bonds, and forex across 150+ markets from one account.
+The trade-off is that it does not fit German retail investor tax workflows out of the box.

 ✅ Why it wins

-• Lowest fees at scale: IBKR’s tiered pricing beats German neobrokers for large international trades.
+• Lowest fees at scale: IBKR’s tiered pricing beats all German neobrokers for large international trades.

-• Global market access: Options, futures, bonds, global stocks — no other broker on this list comes close.
+• Global market access: options, futures, bonds, global stocks across 150 markets — no other broker on this list is close.

 • Annual consolidated tax statement to assist with German filing.